Jared284/security-portfolio/labs/03-cloud-security-monitoring/03-log-sources-and-ingestion/README.md

 In other words, this phase established the raw data pipeline that the rest of the lab builds on.

+---

 ## Limitations

-At this stage, ingestion is functional but still simple.
+The ingestion layer is functional but intentionally small.

 Current limitations include:

-- the host-side ingestion path currently focuses mainly on one Linux log source
+- the host-side ingestion path focuses mainly on one Linux log source
-- the cloud-side ingestion path has only been used for a limited set of CloudTrail detections so far
+- the cloud-side ingestion path is limited to selected CloudTrail management events
 - logs are centralized, but not normalized into a broader SIEM platform
 - correlation between telemetry sources is not yet implemented

 Even with those limitations, this phase provides the core telemetry foundation needed for the rest of the project.

+---

 ## Evidence